stevleibelt/incubator/component/php/apache_server_status_parser/README.md

-# Apache Server Status Component for PHP
+# Apache Server Status Parser Component for PHP

 This project aims to deliver an easy to use component to read the apache server status for a configured list of hosts and gain information about that.